• Skip to primary navigation

 As previously said, chiropractic treatment is fairly widespread.
 Most insurance companies, fortunately, cover chiropractic care, although they do need a co-payment.

-Most health insurance plans, including major medical plans like workers’ compensation, Medicare, Blue Cross Blue Shield, Cigna, Humana, Aetna, and UnitedHealthcare, cover chiropractic care.
+Most health insurance plans cover chiropractic care, including major medical plans like workers’ compensation, Medicare, Blue Cross Blue Shield, Cigna, Humana, Aetna, and UnitedHealthcare.
 It is frequently made available to all active-duty military personnel, veterans, and federal employees.

 However, a number of factors influence whether your insurance plan covers chiropractic, including the services you want, your insurance policy (for example, PPO vs HMO), and your health insurance provider, among others.